koda86/floa/README.md

 The corresponding code to reproduce the results of the paper or calculate and visualize prediction bands with any of the three methods can be found in the folder **floa/R**.

-For a detailled description on how to use this repository and the provided scripts please see the documentation (floa_doc.md) in **floa/man**.
+For a detailled description on the repository and the code please see the documentation (floa_doc.md) in **floa/man**.

 ### Citation
 If you make use of any of the code or datasets, please cite the paper and/or the Github repository.